IFalimendikov/DeFi-DApp/README.md

 <br />

-On a schema there's an example of a DApp functionality with ETH and DAI pools yield farming.
+On the schema there's an example of a DApp functionality with ETH and DAI pools yield farming.

 In the current strategy after a user deposits ETH into the Vault, the ETH is put into a MakerDAO lending platform as collateral.
 By supplying ETH collateral to MakerDAO the ETH strategy can borrow DAI at 200% collateralization ratio.